 Refers to which results can be legally reported to an End-User—the standard being whether the information complies with applicable law, such as the FCRA and state consumer reporting laws.

 The defendant is responsible for the payment of the fines or fees of the crime.
 They are not found in guilt; however, they must pay what they are ordered.
 Often found on traffic tickets or minor violations.

 A judgment of punishment for a criminal act.

 Types of sentencing:

-Social Security Number a number in the format 000-00-0000, unique for each individual, used to track Social Security benefits and for other identification purposes.
+A unique series of numbers using the format 000-00-0000 for each individual to track Social Security benefits and other identification purposes.

 Social Security Number Trace

 A search of credit bureau files to authenticate the subject’s SSN and name.
 The search may show prior addresses and other names, including maiden/ alias/ aka.
 This search may also uncover evidence of identity theft and/or deceased numbers.